-Advocacy University has everything you've ever wanted to know about fundraising, coalition building, making budget presentations, and so much more.
-This is the mothership!
+ALA Advocacy Tools has everything you've ever wanted to know about building relationships, responding to local library issues, making a budget presentation, and so much more.

 52 Ways to Make a Difference: Public Library Advocacy Throughout the Year is a master list of resources--many of which are for children and youth activities and events.

 Advocacy Library is a comprehensive collection of advocacy resources covering topics such as measurement/outcomes, censorship, funding, marketing/outreach, and more.